ninbura/windows/README.md

 	- `winget install Microsoft.DotNet.SDK.6 --force`
 	- `winget install Microsoft.DotNet.SDK.7 --ignore-security-hash --force`
 ### updating apps
+- Note that if you installed winget auto update via wigui earlier in the tutorial you don't have to worry about updating applications via winget manually.
+This applies to any application that *is not* on your update blacklist.
+Those applications are typically blacklisted because they either update automatically via the app themselves, or there's a problem with updating them via winget auto update.
+- to update applications using winget you use the `update` keyword
+	- `winget update [app id]`
+- update examples
+	- `winget update Google.GoogleChrome`
+	- `winget update Discord.Discord`
+	- `winget update Valve.Steam`
+- When updating applications with winget, some applications will need to be updated in an elevated terminal, while others you can / should update in an non-elevated terminal.
+	- elevated = run as administrator
 # software
 - please read [download/install remaining software](#downloadinstall-remaining-software)
 ### **wsl** (windows subsystem for linux)